sysid/rsnip/README.md

 RSnip supports multiple snippet formats to make it easy to integrate with existing snippet collections:

-1. **Default Format** - RSnip's native format with comments and template support:
+1. **Native Format** - RSnip's native format with comments and template support:
 ```
 : Optional file-level comments